Testing the Missing Completely at Random Assumption for Functional Data: Testing methodology

-as $n \to \infty$, where $Z$ denotes a Gaussian process with continuous sample paths, zero mean, and the same covariance as in~\eqref{eq:CovZ}. \end{theorem} Theorem~\ref{thm:CLT_D} utilizes a connection between partially observed functions and càdlàg processes.
+where $X^c(t) = X(t) - \left(\mA(t)\ind\{A\}+\mB(t)\ind\{B\}\right)$. \end{theorem} Theorem~\ref{thm:CLT_D} utilizes a connection between partially observed functions and càdlàg processes.
 We believe that it is an interesting result in its own right, which has not been established in the literature to the best of our knowledge.

+For approximating the distribution of $T_{\mu}$, one needs to estimate the covariance function.
+To this end, note that under MCAR, it actually holds that

+Consequently, estimators of $k$ could be constructed from separate estimators for the factors involving~$X$ and $O$, respectively.
+In this case, it actually suffices to estimate $\cov(X(s), X(t))$ at pairs $(s,t)$ for which $\prob(s\in O, t\in O,A)+ \prob(s\in O, t\in O,B) > 0$; see also Theorem~1 in \cite{kraus2019inferential} for a discussion of covariance estimation in case of partially observed data.
+However, it is important to remark that the choice between \eqref{eq:CovZ} and \eqref{eq:CovFac} will ultimately affect the power of the resulting test.
+In the supplementary file, we define an estimator based on~\eqref{eq:CovZ} which consistently estimates the covariance of $\sqrt{n}\,(\hatmA - \hatmB)$ even if MCAR is violated.
-Algorithm~\ref{alg:D} below summarizes the required steps for approximating the asymptotic distribution.

-As it can be seen, approximating the asymptotic distribution is computationally more expensive than in the $L^2$ case as it requires estimation of the eigenfunctions $\widehat{\phi}_j$.
-However, an advantage is that the result in Theorem~\ref{thm:CLT_D} can not only be used for testing but also for deriving simultaneous confidence bands for the mean differences~$\hatmA-\hatmB$.
-This is shown in Algorithm~\ref{alg:SCB} where a confidence band of constant width is constructed.
+Algorithm~\ref{alg:D} in the supplementary file summarizes the required steps for approximating the asymptotic distribution.
+A slight adaptation actually yields a construction method for simultaneous confidence bands of mean differences~$\hatmA-\hatmB$.
+This is shown in Algorithm~\ref{alg:SCB} in the supplementary file where a confidence band of constant width is constructed.
 The procedure could be extended to more general shape functions or fairness constraints; see also \cite{liebl2023fast}.